openhwgroup/programs/program/Project Descriptions and Plans/SDK/sdk-project-concept.md

 ## Marketing resource

-This belongs with the parent project, the Platform Development Kit.
+This belongs with the linked project, the Platform Development Kit.

 ### OpenHW marketing resource - requirement and availability